 We established a system to confirm the impact on our business within 24 hours of a contingency, striving to improve management in these cases.
 In addition, we manage potential procurement risks for parts and materials by classifying them into three ranks.
 Efforts are now focused on minimizing procurement risks by taking measures such as keeping certain parts/materials in stock.
 The goal is to build a system to resume procurement of all parts within a month in the event of a disaster.

 In fiscal 2017, we designed and introduced a central inventory control system to manage the stock of highest-risk parts in a unified manner at the Group.
-Starting fiscal 2018, we have been working on early-stage, stable procurement by forecasting demand-supply gap to select parts and materials and to ensure inventory.

 Although the recent spread of COVID-19, natural disasters such as earthquakes and floods, and accidents such as fires have affected many of our suppliers, we have quickly identified risks based on local production area information for components we manage, promptly holding meetings participated by procurement staff from across our company.
 We also held discussions about, and implemented measures with, our suppliers.
 In this way, we have prevented significant supply problems to date.
+For parts facing shorter supply, the head office purchasing department takes the initiative in making advance arrangements and securing inventories in an effort to minimize the impact on business.

 We at the OMRON Group believe that there are essential factors to practice the OMRON Principles and realize sustainable supply chain: To eliminate human rights violation risks within the Group, and create a work environment in which everyone can work in a safe and healthy manner both physically and mentally, and demonstrate his/her best performance.